Practicing healing and liberation through performance art, Black Feminist organizing, and embodied wellness practices!

 Our work uses our bodies to conduct community research as a form of creating collective knowledge.
 By building, growing, and sharing knowledge in our communities, we build Black communities to tap into power and properties we already have within us.
 We believe that research on the community inherently builds and produces knowledge for the community.

-Black queer people need more than just equity, social justice, and social change.
+“Black people need more than just equity, social justice, and social change.
 We need intergenerational healing.
 We need limitless liberation.
 We face intersectional forms of violence and oppression.
 But we are survivors!
-To be Black and to be queer and to be trans is to be magic, knowing and leading with resilience, community care, rituals, and creativity.
-We deserve nothing less than our reparations, healing, freedom, and transformation.
+To be Black is to be magic, knowing and leading with resilience, community care, rituals, and creativity.
+We deserve nothing less than our reparations, healing, freedom, and transformation.”

 Our Story

-Founder, CEO, and Executive Director Nana Chinara was 19 years old when she first discovered that other Black queer people like her existed: the moment she discovered Audre Lorde.
+Our Founder, Nana Chinara was 19 years old when she first discovered that other Black queer people like her existed: the moment she discovered Audre Lorde.
 Audre Lorde, a “Black Lesbian Mother Warrior Poet”, and her texts left a profound influence on Nana to determine herself, her power, and her self-preservation.
 Audre Lorde’s work had then gone on to inspire and inform Nana at 21 years old, in making her first evening length solo choreographic work, to Bare the Rose ||| a visual memoir which debuted at Dixon Place in July 2018.
 It was in this moment that Nana founded Healing the Black Body, previously known as Chinara Rituals, after sharing her first performance ritual with her community members.

 Healing the Black Body was officially founded in the spring of 2019.
 It began with a 7 week fellowship for 5 Black queer and trans youth between the ages of 16 and 21.
 During the 7 weeks, these young people studied Audre Lorde, developed creative practices, defined healing and liberation for themselves, and built ten minute solo performance rituals to process, determine, and practice their own liberation.